ArabOmar/meteostat-end-to-end-data-engineer/README.md

   - Implement a transformation function using AWS Lambda:
     - Cleans, processes, and keeps only **essential** data.
     - Uses transform_api_1.py for metadata and transform_api_2.py for metric data.
+    - Ensure the Lambda function has the minimal necessary **IAM policies** to get/put the files from/to S3.
     - Load transformed data into a **processed folder** in S3.
     - Follows a **/year/month/day** pattern for partitioning, enabling optimized querying.

 5. **Automating Transformation Trigger**
   - Set up an event-based trigger to **automatically execute the transformation function** when new raw data is added to S3.
+  - Ensure the transformation Lambda function has the proper **IAM policy** allowing it to be invoked securely when a raw file is created.

 6. **Cleaning Up Old Raw Data**
   - Create a scheduled Lambda function to **delete unnecessary raw data** each month.